pedrotrigomiranda/space-x-api/README.md

 This app fetches selected data from the Space-X API and displays it in a list of Launches.
 Each launch has its own page with further details.

-## The following technologies and frameworks were used to build this app
+## Technologies and frameworks used

 > React, GraphQL, Apollo app that uses the SpaceX API to display launches